lim-kim930/lim-mailer/README.md

 ### This is a simple function released with the npm package, with a small amount of code.

-### If you are using LimMailer for the first time, you can skip reading it and go to the [examples](#examples), I believe they will help you get started faster.
+### If you are using LimMailer for the first time, then you don't have to read it, I believe the [examples](#examples) will help you get started faster.

 ### Please Note: